-E-learning has come to stay in the third worldcountries' educational system and therefore there is need to produce teaching packages that will boost the educational sector and to provideentrepreneurial skills for both teachers and learners so as to equip them with the task ahead which ICT and technology is posing in the 21st century classroom .Technological advancement which is related to computer knowledge/skills and abilities have been of paramount importance in educational system and society today.
+The high level of unemployment of graduates from different higher institution in the country today is worrisome.
+This calls for overhauling of the nation educational system to create room for self-reliance.
+This is very crucial because entrepreneurship enhances self-reliance or self-employment which can be realize throughthe knowledge of ICT (Adobe Flash).
+There is need to produce teaching packages that will boost the educational sector and to provide an entrepreneurial skills to both teachers and learners so as to equip them with the task ahead which ICT and technology is posing in the 21st century .
+Technological advancement which is related to the computer knowledge/skills and abilities have been of paramount importance in our educational system and society today.
 Computer technology has become an important and effective tool in delivering information to the learners and the society at large.
-This advancement in technology also plays an important role in helping teachers to deliver their instructions to students effectively.
-The focus of this article is to discuss the basic steps to follow to acquire the skills of producing teaching packages in various fields of endeavor and to support the work-force development in education.
-Therefore the Meaning of Flash MICROMEDIA and its various functions were highlighted and how to use the Flash Basic step by step.
-Finally it is recommended thatteachers and students of education should equip themselves by attending training in programming aspect of computer.
-Agency such as National Information Technology, Development Agency, should encourage young talented youth in the field of education that are already practicing and producing teaching packages for undergraduate and postgraduate student projectsbut are constraint by finance while others need higher training so that they increase their skills.
+This advance technology also plays an important role in helping teachers to deliver their instructions to students effectively.
+The focus of this article is to discuss the basic steps to follow so as to equip both teachers and students to acquire the skills of producing teaching packages in various field of endeavor and to support work-force development in education.
+Therefore the Meaning of MICROMEDIA and its various functions were highlighted and how to use the Flash Basic step by step.
+An adequate recommendation such as reviewing the education curriculum to accommodate full applicability or practical skill acquisition in production of learning packages for all levels of education was made among others.